Chełmno extermination camp: Operations

 The SS-Sonderkommando "Lange" was supplied with two vans initially, each carrying about 50 Jews gassed en route to the forest.
 Later on, Lange was given three gas vans by the RSHA in Berlin for the murder of greater numbers of victims.
 The vehicles had been converted to mobile gas-chambers by the Gaubschat company (de) in Berlin which, by June 1942, produced twenty of them in accordance with the SS purchase order.
 The sealed compartments (also called superstructures) installed on the chassis had floor openings – about 60 mm in diameter – with metal pipes welded below, into which the engine exhaust was directed.
-The exhaust gases causing death by asphyxia were tested by a chemist from the mass murder operation Action T4 to make sure they contained large enough amounts of carbon monoxide (or 1% concentration), to form carboxyhaemoglobin, a deadly blood agent, in combining with haemoglobin in the cells.
-The victims were thereby deprived internally of life-giving oxygen before death.
+Victims generally suffocated to death, with their "bodies thrown out blue, wet with sweat and urine, the legs covered with excrement and menstrual blood".
+Drivers of gas vans also heard victims screaming and knocking on the walls.

 The SS had first used pure carbon monoxide from steel cylinders to murder mental patients in extermination hospitals of Action T4, and therefore had considerable knowledge of its efficacy.
 For all practical purposes, the extermination by mobile gas vans proved equally efficient following Operation Barbarossa of 1941.
 In the newly occupied territories, the gas vans were used to murder mental patients as well as Jews in the extermination ghettos.
 By employing just three vans on the Eastern Front (the Opel-Blitz and the larger Saurerwagen), without any faults occurring in the vehicles, the Einsatzgruppen were able to murder 97,000 captives in less than six months between December 1941 and June 1942.
 The SS relayed urgent requests to Berlin for more vans.

 The rank and file of the so-called SS Special Detachment Lange was made up of Gestapo, Criminal Police, and Order Police personnel, under the leadership of Security Police and SD officers.
 Herbert Lange was replaced as camp commandant in March (or April) 1942 by Schultze.
 He was succeeded by SS-Captain Hans Bothmann, who formed and led the Special Detachment Bothmann.
 The maximum strength of each Special Detachment was just under 100 men, of whom around 80 belonged to the Order Police.
 The local SS also maintained a "paper command" of the camps Allgemeine-SS inspectorate, to which most of the Chełmno camp staff were attached for administrative purposes.
 Historians do not believe members of the 120th SS-Standarte office established in Chełmno performed any duties at the camp.